-This principle has frequently been compared, down the ages, with the Justinian precept, ‘What pleases the prince has the force of law’, which lies behind continental, Roman law.
-The civil freedom we enjoy in Britain today stems from Bracton’s statement, which regulates all our public servants, from prime minister to police officer, and which has enabled us to give freedom under law to large parts of the world – whereas in Brussels, what pleases the Commissioners has the force of law.
+This principle has frequently been compared, down the ages, with the Justinian precept, “What pleases the prince has the force of law”, which lies behind continental Roman law.
+The civil freedom we enjoy in Britain today stems from Bracton’s words, which regulate all our public servants, from prime minister to police officer, and which has enabled us to give freedom under law to large parts of the world – whereas in Brussels, what pleases the Commissioners has the force of law.

-Writing after the Second World War, where Britain had been fighting to preserve the rule of law, Professor R W Chambers emphasised the importance of this principle enshrined in our coronation service: “Upon that difference – whether or not we place Divine Law in the last resort above the law of the State – depends the whole future of the world”.
+Writing after the Second World War, where Britain had been fighting to preserve the rule of law, Professor R W Chambers emphasised the importance of this principle, enshrined in our constitution and coronation service: “Upon that difference – whether or no we place Divine Law in the last resort above the law of the State – depends the whole future of the world”.

 The book also shows that there is government behind government, with a greater purpose and permanence than the changing spectrum of party political strife.
 This government consists of institutions, mostly of medieval origin, the monarchy, parliament, common law, jury system, church, universities and armed forces.
 The powers working through these institutions, which meet in the House of Lords, are made available to the government of the day, and may be retracted if and when they are abused – as the prime minister of Australia discovered in 1975.

 Two appendices are included, one containing parts of the coronation service of Queen Elizabeth II, the other an Anglo-Saxon document entitled Institutes of Polity, Civil and Ecclesiastical.